indeni/dragoneye/README.md

 ## CLI usage

 ### For collecting data from AWS
+Dragoneye will use the same mechanisms boto3 uses for authentication.
+It will generally look for AWS_ACCESS_KEY_ID, etc. as environment variables.
 ```
 dragoneye aws
 ```

-### For collecting data from Azure with a client secret
+### For collecting data from Azure
+You can authenticate in one of two ways:
+1. `az login`, which will allow dragoneye to use credentials loaded through Azure CLI.
+2. With client id and secret of an application registered in your Azure AD.
 ```
 dragoneye azure
 ```